miohtama/opsec/source/web/index.rst

 Password storage best practices
 ==============================================================

-**The user passwords and two-factor seed tokens are hashed using the state-of-the-art encryption?** Yes / No
+**The user passwords and two-factor seeds are hashed and salted so that bruteforcing them is not viable.?** Yes / No

 This protects the user password integrity in the case the database is compromised.
-The developers should not do password management themselves, but use a proper framework or a library for it.
+The developers should not do password management themselves, but use a specialized library to do the password hashing and salting for persistent storage.

 Applies for: Everyone

+Related incidences:

+- :ref:`sebastian`

+- :ref:`slack`

+- :ref:`lastpass`